ammarhakim/summer-school-cmpp/source/index.rst

 Hamiltonian mechanics using *noncanonical coordinates* as applied to single particle motion is given in Section II of [CaryBrizard2009]_

+A comprehensive review of structure preserving algorithms for use in plasma physics is provided by [Morrison2017]_.
+It has numerous references to the literature and should be consulted to develop a detailed understanding of such schemes.

 References
 ----------